 The NAA Difference

 There’s a reason NAA is one of a select number of approved airframe and powerplant (A&P) training schools in the United States – quality training.
-We offer a world-class educational experience, modern facilities, and amazing campus locations.
+We offer an educational experience, modern facilities, and amazing campus locations.

 As a traditional applicant, you’ve completed high school, or your GED, and are ready for your first post-secondary educational experience.
 The good news: our training is much different from a 4-year college.
 One of the big differences?
 It can be completed in as little as 14 months!